cdeligi/powerquote-pulse-pro/README.md

 # Step 3: Install the necessary dependencies.
 npm i

-# Step 4: Create a `.env` file from the included template.
+# Step 4: Create or read a `.env` file from the included repo.
-cp .env.example .env
+cp .env
-# Edit the new `.env` file and set the variables listed below.
+# Edit or confirm `.env` file with the credentials below

 # Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev